Professor of Spanish

-US Latina/o Literature, Hispanic Caribbean Literature, Afro-Latina/os, US Central American Literature, Gender, Race and Ethnicity, Community-Based Learning
+US Latina/o/x literature, Hispanic Caribbean literature, AfroLatinxs, US Central Americans, Gender, Race and Ethnicity, Community-Engaged Learning

 Family Matters: Puerto Rican Women Authors on the Island and the Mainland.
-University of Virginia Press, August 2012.
+Charlottesville: University of Virginia Press, August 2012: 248 pp

 “Keeping It Real: Bridging US Latino/a Literature and Community Through Student Engagement” in Civic Engagement in Diverse Latina/o Communities: Learning from Social Justice Partnerships in Action, Edited by Mari Castañeda and Joseph Krupczynski.
-Peter Lang, February 2018.
+(Peter Lang, Spring 2018).